mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

-This is a straightforward optimization that saves bandwidth in the common case because at any time most objects are at rest.
+This saves a lot of bandwidth because at any time _most_ cubes are at rest.
 It's also a _lossless_ technique because it doesn't change the state sent over the network in any way.

 To optimize bandwidth further we need to use _lossy techniques_.

 This means we reduce the precision of the physics state when it's sent over the network.
 For example, we could bound position in some min/max range and quantize it to a precision of 1/1000th of a centimeter.
 We can use the same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.

-While this saves a bunch of bandwidth, the extrapolation on the non-authority side is now slightly different.
-What we want is an extrapolation that matches the authority side of the simulation as closely as possible.
-But how can we do this, and still use lossy compression?
+While this saves bandwidth, it also adds risk.
+My concern is that if we are networking a stack of objects (for example, 10 cubes placed on top of each other), maybe the quantization will create errors that add jitter to that stack?
+Maybe the stack would become _unstable_.

-The solution is to quantize the state on _both sides_.
-What this means in practice is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.
+The best solution to this problem that I found was to quantize the state on _both sides_.
+What this means is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.

-This is done on both the authority and non-authority sides.
-Now the extrapolation from quantized state on the non-authority side matches the authority side as closely as possible, because both simulations and network packets are quantized exactly the same way.
+I do this on both the authority and non-authority sides, and now the extrapolation from quantized state on the non-authority side matches the authority side as closely as possible, because the simulation and network packets are quantized exactly the same way.

 # Coming To Rest

-But quantizing the state has some _very interesting_ side-effects...
+But quantizing the physics state like this has some _very interesting_ side-effects...

-1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and lets you know by taking up a bunch of CPU.
+1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and makes sure you know by taking up a bunch of CPU.

 2. Quantization adds error to position which PhysX tries very hard to correct, snapping objects immediately out of penetration.

 3. Rotations can't be represented exactly either, again causing penetration.
-Interestingly in this case, objects can get stuck in a feedback loop where they slide across the floor.
+Interestingly in this case, objects can get stuck in a feedback loop where they slowly slide across the floor.

-4. Although objects in large stacks _seem_ to be at rest, they are actually jittering by small amounts, visible only in the editor as tiny fluctuations in state values as objects repeatedly try to resolve penetration due to quantization, or are quantized just above a resting surface and fall towards it.
+4. Although objects in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as objects are quantized just above a resting surface and fall towards it.

-While we can't do much about PhysX CPU usage, the solution for penetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that objects are pushed apart with.
-1 meter per-second seems to work well.
+While we can't do much about PhysX CPU usage, the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that objects are pushed apart with.
+I found that setting it to one meter per-second works very well.

-To get objects to come to rest, disable the PhysX at rest calculation and replace it with a ring-buffer of positions and rotations for each object.
-If an object has not moved or rotated significantly in the last 16 frames, force it to rest.
+To get objects to come to rest, I disabled the PhysX at rest calculation and replaced it with a ring-buffer of positions and rotations for each object.
+If an object has not moved or rotated significantly in the last 16 frames, I forced it to rest.
+Boom.
+Perfectly stable stacks with quantization.

+This might seem like a hack, but short of actually getting in there with source code and rewritig the PhysX solver and at rest calculations, I didn't see any other option.
+I'm happy to be proven wrong though, so if you find a better way to do this, please let me know :)

 # Priority Accumulator